UMDBPP/COSMOS/README.md

         ruby dk.rb install

+4. Download [RubyGems, the Ruby package manager](https://rubygems.org/rubygems/rubygems-2.6.8.zip) and extract the ZIP archive to its own folder.
+After extracting, open a command line windows in the extracted folder and run:

+        ruby setup.rb

-4. Install COSMOS, as well as its dependencies:
+5. Install COSMOS, as well as its dependencies:

         gem install cosmos

-   If you get an error with the above command, try updating RubyGems (the Ruby package manager):

-        gem update --system

-   If updating RubyGems fails, follow the instructions on [this page](https://rubygems.org/pages/download/) to manually update RubyGems, then try installing again.

-5. Clone this repository using Git to get the configuration for our payloads.
+6. Clone this repository using Git to get the configuration for our payloads.
 For help using Git, read [this guide](http://zrb.io/git/).

-6. Start COSMOS by opening your local clone of this repository and running "launcher.bat".
+7. Start COSMOS by opening your local clone of this repository and running "launcher.bat".